The JWST Emission Line Survey (JELS): Extending rest-optical narrow-band emission line selection into the Epoch of Reionization: Survey overview

 \subsection{Observations and image reduction}

 The initial JELS observations were acquired over the period of May 6 to May 27 2023.
 Of these observations, 13 of 18 visits were observed without issue.
-In five of the eighteen total visits of the JELS observations (one F200W+F466N, four F212N+F470N), the NIRCam imaging was subject to unusually bright scattered light, or `wisps', that resulted in features in \emph{both} the SW and LW detectors.\footnote{See e.g. the \href{https://jwst-docs.stsci.edu/known-issues-with-jwst-data/nircam-known-issues/nircam-scattered-light-artifacts\#NIRCamScatteredLightArtifacts-wisps}{\emph{JWST} Known Issues} } Initial tests demonstrated that the LW wisps remained spatially invariant within the field of view and have approximately constant amplitude within a visit and could therefore be effectively removed as set out below.
+In five of the eighteen total visits of the JELS observations (one F200W+F466N, four F212N+F470N), the NIRCam imaging was subject to unusually bright scattered light, or `wisps', that resulted in features in \emph{both} the SW and LW detectors.\footnote{See e.g. the JWST Known Issues: \href{https://jwst-docs.stsci.edu/known-issues-with-jwst-data/nircam-known-issues/nircam-scattered-light-artifacts\#NIRCamScatteredLightArtifacts-wisps}{https://jwst-docs.stsci.edu/known-issues-with-jwst-data/nircam-known-issues/nircam-scattered-light-artifacts\#NIRCamScatteredLightArtifacts-wisps} } Initial tests demonstrated that the LW wisps remained spatially invariant within the field of view and have approximately constant amplitude within a visit and could therefore be effectively removed as set out below.

 However, unlike most common wisps, the scattered light in the impacted JELS SW images is both extremely bright and shows notable small-scale variation in morphology between exposures within a given visit.
 With the corresponding LW images also impacted, standard approaches to mitigate the scattered light are not viable \citep[see e.g.][]{Robotham2023}.
 For the impacted F200W+F466N visit, the availability of the separate PRIMER F200W observations and the limited impact on F466N mean that the overall impact is negligible.
-However, for the four F212N+F470N visits where the F212N artefacts are not viable for the proposed scientific goals, these specific pointings have been re-scheduled for observations.
-The F212N analysis (and to a lesser degree F470N) presented below therefore does not represent the final expected JELS image quality and sensitivity.
+However, for the four F212N+F470N visits where the F212N exposures are not viable for the proposed scientific goals, these specific pointings were re-scheduled and successfully observed over the period of November 23 to November 24 2024.

+In the following sections we describe the current version of the data reduction and the resultant imaging properties from this full dataset (v1.0).
+Other early JELS analysis \citep{Pirie2024} were based on an earlier data reduction, in which the re-observed frames were not included (v0.8).
+For completeness, in Appendix~\ref{sec:app-versions} we describe the differences between the v0.8 and v1.0 datasets.